-Review: Richard McKay Conducts Program of American Composers Copland, Crawford Seeger
+Review: An Outstanding Performance of Copland, Ruth Crawford Seeger

 The Dallas Chamber Symphony is coming to the end of its season; Tuesday they performed Bumping Into Broadway at the Dallas City Performance Hall, the fourth of 5 concerts that comprise this season’s offerings.
 It was a cold and rainy evening, but the concert was a near sell-out.
 The performances began with a composition by Ruth Crawford Seeger, Music for Small Orchestra, which Dallas Chamber Symphony Artistic Director Richard McKay — who was also the conductor of the 13-piece ensemble — prepared those unfamiliar with the work for by explaining that it’s a strange, dissonant piece reflective of shifting attitudes after World War II.
 And it was definitely strange — but not unpleasantly so.